Petland and puppy mills

 Petland is the only national pet store chain in the United States that still sells puppies.
 Petland is also the largest retailer of puppy mill dogs.
-While the company claims their puppies come only from reputable breeders and are in good health, our latest investigation at the Novi, Michigan Petland store is the latest of a series that has proven otherwise.
+While the company claims their puppies come only from reputable breeders and are in good health, our investigations at the Novi, Michigan Petland store prove otherwise.

 Humane World for Animals/Humane World for Animals